jrbourbeau/hacking-dask/custom-operations.md

 (such as Arrays, DataFrames and Bags).
 Sometimes for more niche use-cases, these predefined algorithms are not sufficient.

-We have seen that you can wrap arbitrary functions in ``dask.delayed`` to parallelize them, but when you have a Dask collection already, ``dask.delayed`` doesn't know how to operate on the blocks.
+You can wrap arbitrary functions in ``dask.delayed`` to parallelize them, but when you are operating on a a Dask collection or several Dask collections, ``dask.delayed`` won't understand the organization of your blocks.

 In these cases there are several different ways in which you can set up custom functions.

 -   All collections have a ``map_partitions`` or ``map_blocks`` function, that